 cmp_ctx = OSSL_CMP_CTX_new(); OSSL_CMP_CTX_set1_server(cmp_ctx, name_or_address); OSSL_CMP_CTX_set1_serverPort(cmp_ctx, port_string); OSSL_CMP_CTX_set1_serverPath(cmp_ctx, path_or_alias); OSSL_CMP_CTX_set0_trustedStore(cmp_ctx, ts);

-Set up client credentials for password-based protection (PBM):
+Set up symmetric credentials for MAC-based message protection such as PBM:

 OSSL_CMP_CTX_set1_referenceValue(cmp_ctx, ref, ref_len); OSSL_CMP_CTX_set1_secretValue(cmp_ctx, sec, sec_len);